Table of Contents

 - In November 2018 Google discovered a bug that affects the personal information of 52 million users.

-- The Google+ social network is to be shut down as a project effective in August 2019.
+- The Google+ social network was shut down as a project effective in August 2019.

 - The 2014 eBay data breach compromised the account information of 145 million users.